lookino123/medical_records/README.md

 I have not built a full verifier.
 However, since i have extracted the same data from 2 different LLMs, we do have a frame of reference and results can be assessed manually.
 The output with the comparison between the files in final.csv

 How do the two models do:
+In general Qwen massively outperformed ChatGPT, especially on the medication side.
+More specifically, it had less hallucinations, it was more able to ignore irrelevant information, missed less medications and was better able to distinguish between medications the patients were alrady one and new prescriptions.
+This is not suprising since the version of qwen used is optimized to follow instructions, when chatgpt is optimized for text generation.

+The scores are in the final.xlxs spreadsheet.

 # How to improve the code